Burmese people in the United Kingdom

-Burmese people in the United Kingdom are residents and citizens of the United Kingdom with Burmese ancestry or origins.
+Burmese people in the United Kingdom (also known as Burmese Britons) are residents and citizens of the United Kingdom with Burmese ancestry or origins.
 This can include people born in the UK who are of Burmese descent, as well as those born in Myanmar who have migrated to Britain.

 Background

 Migrants from both the Bamar and Karen ethnic groups constitute parts of Burmese communities in the United Kingdom.
 A large proportion of Burmese people who migrated to the country before 2011 were from the ethnic minority group of Karens, who sought to flee the military rule in Burma which was formed and led by ethnic Burmans.

 Resettlement of multi-ethnic Burmese refugees to Great Britain was carried out under the Gateway Protection Programme, with the Home Office and local councils arranging for local housing and care.
 In 2005, it was estimated that there were around 8,000 Burmese people living in the United Kingdom, with the majority resident in London, and significant populations in Cardiff, Portsmouth and Gosport.